 Protecting a Person's Well-being

-The public curator must protect the incapacitated person.
+The public curator must protect the incapacitated person and make sure the person’s needs are met.

 But the public curator is not necessarily the person's guardian.
 A guardian is someone who watches over a person and makes sure the person's living arrangements and needs are properly taken care of.
 A judge will make the public curator guardian only if there is no one else who can do this.